coops257/consentuaBlog/_posts/2018-05-11-Consentua-Roadmap.md

 The cards have been allocated a target build.
 These are given obscure mammal names so we know which release we are working on.

 So far we have outlined plans for the next two releases.
-These are Capybara and Dugong.
+These are Capybara and Dugong, which have a specific focus in each release.
+For Capybara the focus is all about the "Purposes'.
+For Dugong the focus is on the Consent Receipt.
 However, plans are always subject to change especially when driven by customer demands.

 <img class="img-center" src="{{ site.baseurl }}/public/post_imgs/2018-05-11-Consentua-Roadmap/DugongCapybaraTrello.JPG" alt="img center">